harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - 'Secret Identifier' will now allow `-` (hyphen) when provided as user input.
 For more information, go to [Entity identifier reference](https://developer.harness.io/docs/platform/references/entity-identifier-reference/) (PL-48009)

-- For customers needing to bypass mutual TLS (mTLS) authentication for Current Generation (CG) delegates, even with strict mode enabled on the account, we have introduced the feature flag `PL_DISABLE_MTLS_CHECK_ON_CG_DELEGATES`.
+- For customers who need to bypass mutual TLS (mTLS) authentication for Current Generation (CG) delegates, even with strict mode enabled on the account, Harness has introduced the feature flag `PL_DISABLE_MTLS_CHECK_ON_CG_DELEGATES`.
 This update allows specific disabling of mTLS checks for CG delegates, providing greater flexibility in security settings.
 (PL-47825, ZD-58762, ZD-60565)

 #### Security Testing Orchestration